-The NC has recommended to the Board that Dr Lan Weiguang be nominated for re-election pursuant to the Company's Constitution at the forthcoming AGM.
-In making the recommendation, the NC had considered the Dr Lan's overall contribution and performance.
-Dr Lan has abstained from voting on any resolutions in respect to his re-election or re-appointment.
+The NC has recommended to the Board that Mr He Kaijun and Mr Lan Yihong, both retiring at the forthcoming AGM via rotation, be nominated for re-election pursuant to Regulation 93 of the Company's Constitution.
+In making the recommendation, the NC had considered Mr He Kaijun and Mr Lan Yihong's overall contribution and performance.
+Mr He Kaijun has abstained from voting on any resolutions in respect to his re-election as a Director.